teal-language/tl/docs/src/structs.md

   presence at the child's declaration site;
 - the parent must not inherit `init` from its own ancestors (those ancestor tables are not visible outside the parent's module);
-- the parent's default values must be literals — computed defaults may reference the parent module's locals, which don't exist in the inheriting module;
+- the parent's *instance* default values must be literals — computed defaults may reference the parent module's locals, which don't exist in the inheriting module.
+Static initializers are exempt: inherited statics are copied by value, so their expressions are never re-emitted in the inheriting module;
 - structs described by declaration files (`.d.tl`) cannot be extended: their runtime shape is by contract and may not follow struct semantics.